abhididdigi/abhididdigi.github.io/_posts/2012-07-29-send-an-attachment-from-service-now-and-store-it-on-ftp-server-v-i-a-mid-server.md

 ```

-All the methods are mostly taken from SNDataRetriever how ever, only one method needs mention :  moveProcessedFile.
-This is used to copy the file from the one directory to another(in the MID server) once the transfer to FTP is done.
-Also notice we used the FileOutputStream() in saveToFile() function for creating a file on the FTP server.
+All the methods are mostly taken from `SNDataRetriever`; however, only one method needs mentioning: `moveProcessedFile`.
+This is used to copy the file from one directory to another (on the MID server) once the transfer to FTP is done.
+Also, notice that we used `FileOutputStream()` in the `saveToFile()` function to create a file on the FTP server.

-Acks :
+**Acknowledgments:**
-1. The entire code is written by Mohammed.
+1. The entire code was written by Mohammed.
 I am just blogging it.
-2.Again, as you observe most of the code is from Service Now Guru.
-We just modified it and I blogged it,so that it may come handy to anybody.
+2. Again, as you can observe, most of the code is from ServiceNow Guru.
+We just modified it, and I blogged it so that it may come in handy for anybody.